urycherd/so_long/README.md

 - [Mapfile feature](#Mapfile-feature)

 ## <a name="Description"></a>Description
 This is a small 2D game for MAC OS in which the main goal of the player is to collect all the items and escape through the exit.
-The project was code to get familiar with the mlx library and UI in general.
+The project was coded to get familiar with the mlx library and UI in general.

 ![](https://user-images.githubusercontent.com/89844627/170445885-a2af5b67-64a5-4f65-abef-c4c3026609e4.jpg)
 ![so_long_bonus](https://user-images.githubusercontent.com/89844627/170444402-987c1f16-1408-491f-9ec9-afba105f1ef8.jpg)